Weathercold/extra-logging/README.md

 ### Dexify for Android

 **NOTE:** In order to get your mod working on Android, you must AOT compile all namespaces.
 This is because clojure cannot generate DEX bytecode dynamically.
-In addition, you must use clojure 1.8.0, as newer versions don't work on Android anymore.
+Even worse, you must use clojure 1.8.0 as newer versions don't work on Android anymore, BUT only clojure 1.9.0+ works on Steam.
+So you need to choose between Android support or Steam support.
+If you want both, I suggest using Kotlin instead.

 You need Android SDK 26+.